Shanmukhcr7/Agentic-short-video-generator/README.md

 ## Running the Application

 1. Set your Gemini API and NVIDIA API keys as environment variables before running the script.
-You can get an NVIDIA key for free at build.nvidia.com.
+You can get an NVIDIA key for free at build.nvidia.com(Image Generation). personal best model is **flux.2-klein-4b**

    **On Windows (Command Prompt):**
    ```cmd